Workflow definition language

 depends_on |

-Array | A list of steps in the stage that must complete before this one.
-Steps cannot be dependent on steps in another stage, as stages always run in sequence. | |
+Array or String | Step(s) that must complete before this one.
+Can be a single step reference (string) or multiple (array).
+Steps cannot depend on steps in another stage, as stages always run in sequence. | |

 output |